qbilius/psychopy_ext/README.rst

 Introduction
 ============

 To guarantee highest possible standards, all stages of scientific conduct must be made transparent.
-Publishing a paper is not sufficient anymore.
-Raw data, experimental and analysis scripts must be freely available as well.
-(Here, raw data is not included due to a massive size of fMRI files.)
+Not only the final paper, but also raw data, experimental and analysis scripts and their change history must be freely available as well.
 I believe that full disclosure leads to more collaborative and more reliable science.

 (See also `Nick Barnes.
 Publish your computer code: it is good enough. <http://dx.doi.org/10.1038/467753a>`_)